UAE Traditional Dress

 Traditional Dress in Dubai

 The traditional dress of the UAE is a sign of the Emiratists’ tradition and honor.
 Their ethnic and religious origins are profound.
-Emirati wears western clothing in the UAE, as their customs take great pride.
-However, they have parallels in clothing in the Arabian peninsula, but slight variations exist.
+Emiratis wear Western clothing in the UAE, as their customs take great pride.
+However, they have parallels in clothing in the Arabian Peninsula, but slight variations exist.
 Some are noticeable, while others may attract only a skilled eye.
 The traditional UAE dress symbolizes pride and belonging and is built to consider faith and comfort.
-It is also ideal for hot UAE climates and excellent sun and heat protection.
+It is also ideal for hot UAE climates and sun and heat protection.

 Dubai draws many visitors from outside, including many visitors and expatriates.
 Although Western-style clothes such as t-shirts, long skirts, and pants are allowed, women are forced to keep their skin covered and encouraged.
 Everything goes as long as you note that you are in an advanced but Islamic Emirate.
 In the traditional dress of UAE, Muslim / conventional clothes are tailored to accommodate what is used for religious holidays during the day, at night, and.
 The apparel is built to accommodate the local warm weather and religious faiths.